ken0361/Group_Project/Portfolio/System Design.md

 ![desktop9](images/desktop9.png)

 3. After the actual operation of m5stack, it was found that the yellow words had better visual effects on the black screen.
-At the same time, it is more convenient for users to mark the description of the function on each button and make it change color after clicking.
+At the same time, it is more convenient for users to mark the description of the function on each button and make it change colour after clicking.

 <img src="./images/M5stack_UI.png" width = "250" height = "240" alt="desktop6" align=left />
 <img src="./images/M5stack_5.jpg" width = "250" height = "240" alt="desktop6" align=center />